mensonen/diameter/docs/guide/node.md

 ## Diameter peer

-An instance of [`Peer`][diameter.node.peer.Peer] represents a single diameter peer, other than the local peer.
-The local diameter node collects one instance of `Peer` for each connection that it either makes, receives, will connect to or will accept a connection from.
+An instance of [`Peer`][diameter.node.peer.Peer] represents a single diameter peer in the realm, other than the local node.
+The local diameter node collects one instance of `Peer` for each connection that it either makes, receives, will connect to, or will accept a connection from.

 An instance of a peer is returned every time [`Node.add_peer`][diameter.node.Node.add_peer] is called: